Recoskie/AI-Matrix/docs/Matrix Structure.md

 s2 = s2 - (s1 * 1);
 </pre>

-The value s2 matches the first per iteration amount in the second subtraction of all numbers.
+The value s2 matches the first per amount in the second subtraction of all numbers.
+Previously, in the geometry of higher dimensions, I showed how a square becomes the following sequence 1, 1+1, 1+1+1, 1+1+1+1 per row and how this continues to higher dimensions.

 <br /><br />

-Multiplying s2 by 1, 1+1, 1+1+1, 1+1+1+1 per row calculates what s2 is per iteration.
+Instead of subtracting all numbers, we can use s1 and s2 to calculate the added amount.
+Multiplying s2 by 1, 1+1, 1+1+1, 1+1+1+1 per row calculates what s2 is per amount.

 <br /><br />